hdtodd/rtl_watch/README.md

 1. the date and time of the earliest and latest transmission observed.

 ### The Lower Information Section
-This section is the table of characteristics of the signals observed from the each device:
+This section is the table of characteristics of the signals observed from each device:

 1. the device name, which is a concatenated string of "device model"/"channel"/"device id", as observed and reported by `rtl_433`;
 1. warning flags observed from the device (see below);